-Your local franchising authority - the city, county or other governmental organization authorized by your state to regulate cable television service - legally may (but is not required to) regulate the rate your cable TV provider can charge for "basic" cable service.
+Most rates charged by cable television companies are not regulated by the FCC.
+Your local franchising authority - the city, county or other governmental organization authorized by your state to regulate cable television service - may regulate the rate for "basic" cable service, but it is not required to do so.
 The rates you pay for other cable programming and services, such as expanded cable channel packages, premium movie channels and pay-per-view sports events, are set by your cable TV provider.

 Basic tier service

 Cable systems generally are required to offer a "basic tier" of programming which must be included for all subscribers before they purchase any additional programming.
-The basic service tier must include most local broadcast stations, as well as the public, educational and governmental channels required by the franchise agreement between the LFA and your cable company.
+The basic service tier must include most local broadcast stations, as well as any public, educational and governmental channels required by the franchise agreement between the local franchising authority and your cable company.

-In general, LFAs may review any increases in basic service tier rates to verify that they accurately reflect increases in the cable company's programming or other costs that cable operators are allowed to pass through to customers.
-Your LFA also is authorized to enforce FCC rules and guidelines in the following areas:
+In general, if a cable company increases its rates for the basic service tier, the local franchising authority may review it to verify that it accurately reflects increases in the cable company's costs that cable operators are allowed to pass through to customers.
+Your local franchising authority also is authorized to enforce FCC rules and guidelines in the following areas:

-- Franchise fees, which the cable company pays the LFA for the right to access public rights of way to offer cable service
+- Franchise fees, which the cable company pays the local franchising authority for the right to access public rights of way to offer cable service.

 Additional service tiers